Representing the National Parks and Forest

 - With the students, examine each of the five 2010 quarter designs.
 Discuss who is on the obverse of the quarters.
 Discuss the sites depicted on the reverse of the quarters.
 Locate each of the sites on a class map.
 Answer any student questions.

-- Visit the website for one of the national sites.
+- Visit the Web site for one of the national sites.
 Have the students list some categories of information they see on the site.
 Introduce the idea that information is known as data.

 - Discuss some of the ways that data can be represented.
 Review the different types of graphs that can be used to display data.
-Review the types of graphs and which types of data are more appropriate for each one.
+Review the types of graphs and which types of data are most appropriate for each one.

 - Display and review the "Representing the National Parks and Forest Rubric."
 Review the use of spreadsheet software and creating graphs using this software.
 Allow students time to create their graphs using the software.